aicpslab/certified-data-driven-feedback-sim/README.md

 The reference controller is formulated as a condensed quadratic program, solved using the **active-set solver `mpcActiveSetSolver` from the MATLAB Model Predictive Control Toolbox**, and compiled into MEX using MATLAB Coder.
 The proposed controller is deployed as a **C-MEX implementation**.
 The compiled reference controller is denoted **MPC (MEX)**.

-For both controllers, the online interface is identical: **the current state is provided as input and one control action is returned**.
+For both controllers, **the current state is used to compute one control action at each sampling instant**.
 Before measurement, both implementations execute the same number of untimed warm-up calls and their internal logical states are reset.
 Execution time is measured using `tic`/`toc` around the **state-to-action MEX call**.
 Plant propagation, data storage, constraint diagnostics, and full-sequence reconstruction are excluded from the timed region.

 Accordingly, the reported execution times represent the **measured end-to-end state-to-action latency** of the two compiled implementations under matched benchmark conditions.